Rewind-to-Delete: Certified Machine Unlearning for Nonconvex Functions: Analyses

-\begin{remark} The guarantee in Theorem \ref{theorem:unlearning} applies to unlearning a batch of $m$ data samples.
-Our algorithm also accommodates sequential unlearning requests.
-If, after unlearning $m$ points, an additional $k$ unlearning requests arrive, we can simply call the unlearning algorithm $M$ on the new retain set of size $n - m - k$.
-Notably, if the total number of unlearned data increases while $\sigma$ and $K$ stay constant, our unlearning guarantee worsens, which is consistent with other unlearning algorithms \cite{zhang2024towards}\cite{chien2024langevin}\cite{Guo}. \end{remark}
+Theorem \ref{theorem:unlearning} applies to unlearning a batch of $m$ data samples, but our algorithm also accommodates sequential unlearning requests.
+If, after unlearning $m$ points, an additional $k$ unlearning requests arrive, we simply call the unlearning algorithm $M$ on the new retained dataset of size $n - m - k$.
+Notably, if the total number of unlearned data increases while $\sigma$ and $K$ stay constant, our unlearning guarantee worsens, which aligns with other results \cite{Guo, zhang2024towards, chien2024langevin}.

-We can obtain faster convergence if we consider Polyak-Lojasiewicz (PL) functions, which are nonconvex functions that satisfy the following PL inequality.
+We can obtain faster convergence for Polyak-Lojasiewicz (PL) functions, which are functions that satisfy the PL inequality (\ref{eq:PL}).
+Although PL functions can be nonconvex, they have a continuous basin of global minima, enabling both empirical and population risk bounds.

-\begin{definition} \cite{karimiPL} For some function $f$, suppose it attains a global minimum value $f^*$.
+\textbf{Definition 3.3. } \cite{karimiPL} For some function $f$, suppose it attains a global minimum value $f^*$.
 Then $f$ satisfies the PL inequality if for some $\mu > 0$ and all $x$,